Pair skating: Short program

 The short program is the first segment of single skating, pair skating, and synchronized skating in international competitions, including all ISU championships, the Olympic Winter Games, the Winter Youth Games, qualifying competitions for the Olympic Winter Games, and ISU Grand Prix events for both junior and senior-level skaters (including the finals).
 The short program must be skated before the free skate, the second component in competitions.
 The short program lasts, for both senior and junior pair skaters, two minutes and 40 seconds.
+The ISU states that the time a program begins "must be reckoned" from the moment the skater begins to move or skate until they come to a complete stop at the end of their program.
 Vocal music with lyrics has been allowed in pair skating and in all disciplines since the 2014–2015 season.

-Both junior and senior pair skaters have seven required elements: a lift, a twist lift, a throw jump, a jump; a solo spin combination, a death spiral, and a step sequence.
+Both junior and senior pair skaters have seven required elements: a lift, a twist lift, a throw jump, a solo jump; a solo spin combination, a death spiral, and a step sequence.
 The sequence of the elements is optional.
-Like single skaters, the short programs of pair teams must be skated in harmony with the music, which they choose.
+Short programs must be skated in harmony with the music, which teams choose.
 The short program for pair skating was introduced at the 1963 European Championships, the 1964 World Championships, and the Olympics in 1968; previously, pair skaters only had to perform the free skating program in competitions.

 Wenjing Sui and Cong Han from China hold the highest pair skating short program score of 84.41 points, which they earned at the 2022 Olympic Winter Games.